roverrobot/hurd-sshfs/README.md

 ## Dependence

-This program depends on the libvfs library in the hurd-libvfs repo
+* The libvfs library in the hurd-libvfs repo (must be installed to, i.e., configure the prefix to, /usr so that a passive translater can find it)
+* libssh